JanNolten/xai_xircuitphant/README.md

 ## Installation

-To use this component library, ensure you have Xircuits installed, then simply run:
+To use this component library, ensure you have Xircuits installed, then simply run (currently does not work):

 ```
 xircuits install https://github.com/JanNolten/xai_xircuitphant.git